mirzakopic/api-syncagent/docs/publish-resources.md

 well.
 The only difference is that the source side can be either remote (workspace) or local (service cluster).

-Since the Servlet tries its best to keep sync-related data out of kcp workspaces, the last known state for related resources is _not_ kept together with the destination object in the kcp workspaces.
+Since the Sync Agent tries its best to keep sync-related data out of kcp workspaces, the last known state for related resources is _not_ kept together with the destination object in the kcp workspaces.
 Instead all known states (from the main object and all related resources) is kept in a single Secret on the service cluster side.